Checkmate50/LJNN-Torch/README.md

 Michael Grunwald for being an awesome advisor

-Andrejs ... for making the RuNNer++ framework
+Andreas Singraber for making the RuNNer++ framework

 Hope this code helps you out, good luck!
 Let me know via github if you have any issues; I'm planning to maintain this code at least until 2020.